Psalm 38 My Sins are Too Heavy for Me

 This was my state before I was saved.
 I considered my sins and good deeds on opposite sides of a balance.
 There was no comparison between the sins' side of the balance to the good deeds' side, as the sins dwarfed the good deeds.
 And every year the sins grew much more than the good deeds.
 When I read a gospel tract that quoted Matt 9:6, I was amazed and asked and received forgiveness of sins.

 Would we still say this to the Lord in some situation after having our sins forgiven?
 David experienced the blessedness of having his sins forgiven in Ps 32, which I believe was before he wrote this Psalm.
-I think David means here is that the consequence of his earlier sins are too heavy for him as he describes his suffering in this psalm.
+I think what David means here is that the consequence of his earlier sins are too heavy for him as he describes his suffering in this psalm.

 This is my favorite verse in this psalm, and the one I used for the title.